gtmaur/MEGSA/Src/README.md

 ```

-Contributing
+## Contributing

-Feel free to contribute to this project by opening issues or submitting pull requests.
+Feel free to contribute to this project by opening [issues](https://github.com/MEGSA-AME/MEGSA/issues) or submitting [pull requests](https://github.com/MEGSA-AME/MEGSA/pulls).
+Your contributions are highly appreciated!

-##
-The face images on this page are from the public [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset released by MMLab, CUHK.
+---